daveylu/10315-project/README.md

 # 10315 Intro.
-ML Final Project
+ML Final Project - Bank Note Authentication

 The Jupyter notebook is all that is needed for the training and evaluation of the models.
 Simply run the entire notebook once you have set the flags to their desired settings.